 Dog attacks can cause nerve damage, puncture wounds that become infected and scarring and disfigurement.
 Frequently, we also see attack victims left with deep emotional trauma.
 We will work with your doctor to determine the extent of your injuries and the financial losses that are a result of them.
 To learn more, see some of the frequently asked questions most people have concerning a dog bite claim.

 Dog attacks and most premises liability claims can be difficult to prove.
-That is why if you have been hurt by an animal, please do not hesitate to contact one of our attorneys to evaluate your case.
+That is why if you have been hurt by an animal, please do not hesitate to call 203-212-9075 or contact us online to evaluate your case.